 Collections and Gallery Assistant

 Meghan Brady is the Collections and Gallery Assistant at the Walsh Gallery.
 She studied Colonial American history with minors in art history and Spanish as an undergraduate at Seton Hall University (’17).
-She has completed extensive coursework related to collections management and exhibition development in her pursuit of an M.A. in Museum Professions at Seton Hall.
-Her experience working in museums and galleries spans five years.
+She completed extensive coursework related to collections management and exhibition development in her pursuit of an M.A. in Museum Professions at Seton Hall ('19).
+Her experience working in museums and galleries spans over five years.
 Brady has worked with collections at the Smithsonian’s National Museum of African Art in Washington D.C., the Fredrick R. Weisman Art Museum in Minneapolis, and the Statue of Liberty National Monument and Ellis Island in New York.